East Grand Rapids, Michigan

-The city is part of the Grand Rapids metropolitan area and is surrounded by Grand Rapids and Grand Rapids Township, but the city is administered autonomously.
+The city is part of the Grand Rapids metropolitan area, including Grand Rapids and Grand Rapids Township, but the city is administered autonomously.

 History

-East Grand Rapids was first settled in the early 1830s by the Reed Family from New York, New York.
+Originally part of Paris Township, East Grand Rapids was first settled in the early 1830s by the Reed Family from New York City, New York.
 Miss Sophia Reed and Miss Euphemia Davis opened a school in 1834 near Reeds Lake.

-Another schoolhouse was constructed in 1835 near Reeds Lake in the Grand River Valley, with Francis Prescott as its teacher.
-Originally part of Paris Township, South of Hall Street, and Grand Rapids Township, North of Hall Street, residents voted to establish the Village of East Grand Rapids in 1891.
-The village was incorporated into a Home Rule City in 1926 when the population was approximately 1,300.
+This involved construction of some school houses.
+Another schoolhouse was constructed in 1835 near Reeds Lake in the Grand River Valley, with Francis Prescott as one of its teachers.
+Residents voted to establish the Village of East Grand Rapids in 1891.
+The village was incorporated into a home rule city in 1926 when the population was approximately 1,300.

-By the 1870s, the Reeds Lake area was a popular summertime day trip destination for the people of Grand Rapids and surrounding areas.
-Picnicking, boating, swimming and spending a leisurely day at the lake and park were enjoyable pastimes.
+East Grand Rapids saw tourism from the Grand Rapids area for its geography and facilities.
+Reeds Lake attracted visitors as early as the 1870s as a destination for day trips and summertime activities.
+Two bathing beaches were located on Reeds Lake.
+Manhattan Beach on the north shore was established in 1884 and Rose's Bathing Beach on the west shore was established in 1901.
+They hosted boat launches, a bathhouse, restaurants, and resorts.
+Four steamboats owned by the Poisson family operated excursion rides on the lake starting in 1882.

-The first lakeside pavilion was seen as early as 1879 on the west shore of Reeds Lake.
-Here viewers could take in a play or listen to a popular orchestra of the day.
-Originally, those who wished to reach Reeds Lake would do so by foot, stagecoach or by horse and buggy.
-In the middle 1870s, horse-drawn cars became available.
-Passengers would board in downtown Grand Rapids, transfer onto the Grand Rapids & Reeds Lake Railway on Sherman Street SE and proceed to the lake down Wealthy Street.
-By 1877 a steam locomotive replaced the horse cars.
+Visitors to East Grand Rapids initially traveled by foot, stagecoach, or horse and buggy.
+In the mid-1870s, horse-drawn cars became available.
+Passengers would board in downtown Grand Rapids and transfer onto the Grand Rapids & Reeds Lake Railway.
+By 1877, a steam locomotive replaced the horse cars.
 Electric streetcars came into use in the early 1890s.
 They were replaced by buses as a mode of transportation in 1935.
 Interurban also brought residents from nearby cities to Reeds Lake.

-Ramona Park, an amusement park owned and operated by the Grand Rapids Street Railway Company, was a destination spot for thousands of families between 1897 and 1955.
-It was very common in those days for a public transportation company to own parks like it.
-They were known as trolley parks, and were placed at the end of the line to attract or encourage the use of the public transportation system.
-The Ramona Theatre Pavilion was built in 1897 on the West Side of the Park on Lakeside Drive, overlooking Reeds Lake.
-It was an extremely popular summertime venue that could seat 1,700 people.
-Popular plays, musicals, Vaudevillian and burlesque acts, silent films, talkies and favorite local and national entertainers, such as Will Rogers, appeared at the theater during its heyday.
-The theater was torn down in 1949 and the site is now occupied by the Lakewood Hills apartments.
-Into the 1950s, the Ramona Show Boat, a paddle wheel steam boat, circled the lake during live shows.
-When Ramona Park was replaced with a shopping center and apartment complex, the showboat was removed to Lowell, Michigan.